Cayman Islands profile

 Once a dependency of Jamaica, the Cayman Islands came under direct British rule after Jamaica declared independence in 1962.
-Granted greater autonomy in 1972, the islands gained a high degree of self-government under the 2009 constitution.
-The British-appointed governor retains control over the police and external security.
+Granted greater autonomy in 1972, the islands gained a high degree of self-government under the 2009 constitution but its first premier, McKeeva Bush, was ousted in a corruption scandal in 2012.

 Sometimes criticised as a haven for tax evaders, the Cayman Islands feature in the 2017 leak dubbed the Paradise Papers, which reveal the financial dealings of politicians, celebrities, corporate giants and business leaders.